ruman23/YouTube-to-MP3-Converter/README.md

-from the command line $ python youTubeToMp3.py video_link
+To convert or extract the MP3 audio file from YouTube, execute the command$ python youTubeToMp3.py video_link

 **Disclaimer:** This code is only provided for educational and informational purposes.
 The author does not endorse or encourage any illegal use of this code, including but not limited to downloading copyrighted content without proper authorization.
 Users of this code are solely responsible for complying with all applicable laws and regulations.